 It’s also possible that you may have multiple profiles associated with different emails.
 This is more likely if you’ve had email addresses at a few different companies.
 Data brokers use automated tools for data scraping and this can result in the creation of multiple profiles for the same person.
 If you are in this situation, you may have to file individual removal requests for each email address.

-It’s also possible that your information will show up again if you start a new job with a new email address.
+It’s also possible that your information will show up again if you start a new job with a new email address or if ZoomInfo re-scrapes public sources where your data appears.
 We recommend periodically checking the most popular data broker sites every six to 12 months to make sure your information hasn’t reappeared.
+Consider setting a calendar reminder to stay on top of this process.

 Should I Use a Data Removal Service to Opt Out of ZoomInfo?